 How can HIFU Help With Tighten the Dermis?

 For the past decades, the surgical lift has been the number one solution for skin health.
 It’s no surprise because it can enhance patient’s appearance, reduce lines, eliminate wrinkles, save your time, increase the cohesiveness of the enhancement, and provide satisfying results.
-Despite that, the invasive lift can result in infection, excess swelling, bleeding, fluid build-up, bruising, skin discoloration, abnormalities, facial nerve injury, loss of hair in the cuts, and a lot more.
+Despite that, the surgical lift can lead to infection, excess swelling, bleeding, fluid build-up, bruising, skin staining, abnormalities, facial nerve injury, hair loss in the incisions, and so much more.

 But there are safe and excellent alternatives you should try.
 High-Intensity Focused Ultrasound (HIFU) must be on top of your list.
 You probably have heard it before.
 But you might not have enough knowledge of how it works.
 Well, HIFU is a nonsurgical treatment that stimulates collagen within the dermis and SMAS.
 It can induce the contraction of both deep layers by focusing the ultrasound in a targeted area.

 The epidermis comprises of the skin’s outermost layers.
 The dermis, on the other hand, is located beneath the former.
 It provides resistance and stretchable strength.

 The SMAS, on the contrary, can be found in the subcutaneous fat.
 It envelops the muscles of human’s facial expression and extends to connect with the dermis.
 It composes of elastic fibres and collagen that are quite similar to the skin’s dermal layer.

 HIFU targets these deep layers, making the skin tighter.
 After a single session, patients can see noticeable results.
 However, it depends on the specialist of your choice.
 Be sure to opt for an expert to maximise the results and avoid serious risks.